 The 10-year Project began in 2013 and directly employs some 500 scientists at more than 100 universities, teaching hospitals and research centres across Europe.
 See full list of partners.

-The Foresight Lab at King's College London is a part of the HBP's Subproject12 and focuses on identifying and evaluating the future impact of new knowledge and technologies generated by the HBP using a range of methods including action research, interviews, participant observation, literature reviews, questionnaire surveys and expert workshops.
+The Foresight Lab at King's is a part of the HBP's Subproject12 and focuses on identifying and evaluating the future impact of new knowledge and technologies generated by the HBP using a range of methods including action research, interviews, participant observation, literature reviews, questionnaire surveys and expert workshops.

 The timeline of the HBP are split into multiple phases, each of which are covered by a separate grant agreement.
 King's College London is now engaged in phase two Specific Grant Agreement (SGA2) spanning the period of 01 April 2018 to 31 March 2020.